Gossan Hill Nature Reserve

 - Bird watching

-- Dogs are allowed on leash
+- Dogs are allowed on leash.

 Land Use History

 The ACT has a long and rich Aboriginal history, extending from the present day back at least 25,000 years.
 Over this time, generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually, through their relationship with the land.
-Traditional Custodians have also actively managed the landscape for thousands of years, through activities such ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.
+Traditional Custodians have also actively managed the landscape for thousands of years, through activities such as ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.
 As a rare and significant source of ochre within the ACT, Gossan Hill would have been cared for by local Aboriginal groups, including control of access and the collection of ochre for trade with neighbouring groups.

-With European settlement, the land was selected in 1865 by Richard Shumack from the Campbell’s Emu Bank estate and by 1888 the Parish of Canberra map shows that blocks covering the area of Gossan Hill were held by F. J. Davis, E. K. Grace and by John Southwell.
+With European settlement, the land was selected in 1865 by Richard Shumack from the Campbell’s Emu Bank estate and by 1888 the Parish of Canberra map showed that blocks covering the area of Gossan Hill were held by F. J. Davis, E. K. Grace and John Southwell.
 Stock grazing continued until more recent times when the surrounding suburbs were developed.

 Cultural Heritage Values

 Gossan Hill Nature Reserve contains a significant ochre quarry, one of the few known in the ACT.
 Ochre is a highly valued cultural material, and one that has been traditionally used for ceremonies and art.
 Early European settlers in the area, Frederick Campbell and Richard Shumack, both noted that the area was used for corroborees; and stone artefacts in the reserve and the surrounding area also reflect this past Aboriginal use.
-It is also understood that an Aboriginal pathway once connected Gossan Hill to Gubur Dhaura, another ACT known ochre quarry site.
+It is also understood that an Aboriginal pathway once connected Gossan Hill to Gubur Dhaura, another known ochre quarry site in the ACT.
 These physical (archaeological) traces of the Aboriginal history of the area are of high cultural significance to Traditional Custodians, linking generations of Aboriginal people over time.
 They are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 Vegetation Communities and Associations